Cyanjiner/ds-job-prep-notes/README.md

 ## This repo is currently for my personal use of preparing for ds summer intern (2023).
 Checked out deployed website [here](https://cyanjiner.github.io/ds-job-prep-notes/).

-## Instruction on editing files & render book
+## Instruction on editing files & rendering book

 ### Edit some key files